OctopusDeploy/blog/blog/2023-04/choosing-container-platforms/index.md

 - Built-in multi-tenancy helps with distributed computing so you can deploy to any combination of customers with ease.
 - Standardize deployments for different customers and infrastructure.
 Use snapshots and variables to manage environmental differences.
-- Though you can use YAML, Helm Charts, or custom scripts, anyone can create container deployments in Octopus's easy-to-use UI.
+- Though you can use YAML, Helm charts, or custom scripts, anyone can create container deployments in Octopus's easy-to-use UI.

 [Read more about how Octopus can help with even the most complex deployments](https://octopus.com/).